Fever - infant; Fever - baby

 Children who are ill often tolerate bland foods better.
-A bland diet is made up of foods that are soft, not very spicy, and low in fiber.
+A bland diet includes foods that are soft, not very spicy, and low in fiber.
 You may try:

 Do not bundle up a child with blankets or extra clothes, even if the child has the chills.
 This may keep the fever from coming down, or make it go higher.

 Acetaminophen (Tylenol) and ibuprofen (Advil, Motrin) help lower fever in children.
-You child's doctor may tell you to use both types of medicine.
+Your child's doctor may tell you to use both types of medicine.

 A fever does not need to come all the way down to normal.
 Most children will feel better when their temperature drops by even one degree.